PrajwalKG/PrajwalKG/README.md

 2)Built the function general_list () to scrape Name of The Product, Rating of The Product, Price of The Product, Image of The Product, Description of The Product etc

-3)Stored data consisting of 1561 rows x 4 columns and into Mobile_Phone_details.csv using Pandas.
+3)Stored Data consisting of 1561 rows x 4 columns and into Mobile_Phone_details.csv using Pandas.

 ## [Project 4 - Bookshop Analysis Using Excel and Tableau](https://public.tableau.com/app/profile/prajwal.karmarkar.g./viz/PrajwalKarmarkarGTablueauAssignment/BookShopDataAnalysisByPrajwalPage-1)